KarthikBH/Mobile_Error_Log_Analyzer/README.md

 ### **About:**
 Android Debug Bridge (ADB) gathers huge un-neceesary amount of data during logging which results in a large text file.
-Mobile Error Log Analyzer gets those same logs from connected device and filters them in an effictive way that does not remove any useful information.
+To reduce redundant data, Mobile Error Log Analyzer gets those same logs from connected device and filters them in an effictive way that does not remove any useful information.

 ### **How To:**
 1. Connect an Android device and enable USB Debugging.